elheck/cards_scanner/README.md

 new profile detect

-# Notes for HW built
+# Notes for HW build
 - We want most likely Off-axis bright field lighting with an 18-20 degree tilt in the light to rmeove hot spots